 Because individual preferences differ, good sex requires communication (in and out of bed).
-It doesn't hurt to ask "yes or no" questions ("Do you like this move?
-Do you like that speed and pressure?") but you'll have more luck with an "either/or" format ("Do you prefer it THIS or THAT way?")
+While it doesn't hurt to ask "yes or no" questions ("Do you like this move?
+Do you like that speed and pressure?") you'll have far more luck with an "either/or" format ("Do you prefer it THIS way or THAT way?")

 If you've tried everything and she can't seem to explain how to do what she likes, ask her to show you, either on her genitals and clit, or on your hand (using your knuckle like her clitoris, and two of your fingers as if they were her labia).

-Above all, be patient and understanding, especially if she starts to get tense.
+Above all, be patient and understanding, especially if she becomes tense.
 Women get performance anxiety too.
 Pleasuring her isn't about feeding your ego.
-Women aren't video games where orgasms are points to be racked up and boasted about to your friends.
-When men take that egocentric approach women sense it, and (justifiably) shut down their arousal.
+Women aren't video games and orgasms aren't points to be racked up and boasted about to your friends.
+When men take that egocentric approach women sense it, and (justifiably) shut down.

 As for why women don't speak up about what turns them on, most men should know that women worldwide struggle to state their needs and ask for what they want, nowhere more so than in bed.

 Hopefully this knowledge alleviates some of the stress and self-blame men feel when their partners don't orgasm.
 I also hope it motivates them to help their partners open up and have fruitful talks about sexual desire and techniques.

 It's not men's job to read women's minds, but in the interest of good sex it's helpful to understand this incredibly common struggle and find ways to support them through it.
 When women feel safe, they're more likely to open up about what they like, which creates a win-win (read: more orgasms) for everyone.

 I’ll get right to the point with my top 3 thrusting tips (elaborations below):